Hike in Cortina: Lower Fanes Falls

 Introduction

-The Lower Fanes Falls Hike is quite a challenging walk, with a length of about ten kilometers, six miles, that starts and ends in the locality of Fiames.
-This wonderful hike will take you about three hours, with a difference in altitude of about 550 metres, 1,800 feets.
+The hike of the Lower "Fanes" Falls is quite a challenging walk, with a length of about ten kilometers, or six miles, that starts and ends in the locality of "Fiames".
+The hike to the Fanes Waterfalls is a wonderful walk that will take you about three hours, with a difference in altitude of around five hundred meters, or sixteen hundred feet.

 The water leap of the Fanes falls